Lawrence, KS Haunted House - 4520 Grove Drive

 Fred grew unusually tall and eventually became a successful athlete in college.
 Similar to Frank and Claudia, Fred later became engaged to a lower class girl named Emily Thompson in 1923.
 Shortly after receiving an invitation to his grandson’s wedding, James went missing on September 13th.
 It was believed he took his own life in the mansion’s basement, though nothing was ever found.
 One month after their October 1st wedding, Fred and Emily inherited and moved back into the mansion … but were never seen again.

 The mansion was demolished in 1994, except for the basement, over which a new house was constructed.
 Legend has it that every October, reports of unexplainable paranormal events come from the basement.
 Guests of the ‘haunted location’ tours will enter the house, where their Tour Guide gives a video presentation establishing the back-story behind the mansion that once stood on those very grounds.
-After the presentation, the group is led downstairs and through the basement, where guests find the legend comes very true.
+After the presentation, the group is led downstairs and through the basement, where guests find that the legend is true.